Follow our step-by-step guide on how to apply for our Bachelor's programmes.

 Students must be able to read textbooks, understand lectures, take part in classroom discussions and undertake written work in English.
 Applicants are therefore required to submit proof of sufficient proficiency in English (Common European Framework of Reference for Languages (CEFR): level C1).

 The requirement for sufficient proficiency in English can be met in the following ways:

 1. By completing English-taught secondary education in Australia, Canada (with the exception of Quebec), Ireland, New Zealand, the United Kingdom or the United States of America;

-2. By passing a secondary education exam from this list of preapproved exams, including English language as a part of the curriculum; This also applies for applicants with a Diplôme du Baccalauréat Général – Option international (OIB), unless you're applying for PPLE.
+2. By passing a secondary education exam from this list of preapproved exams, including English language as a part of the curriculum; Applicants with a Diplôme du Baccalauréat Général – Option international (OIB) are not exempted, unless you’re applying for PPLE.